 Most of the existence exoskeletons use metallic body which makes them heavy.
 We are planning to use Fiber Reinforced Polymer body and some aluminium components in our prototype thus to make exoskeleton Lightweight and user-friendly.
 One more Advantage to use Flexible Actuator is it cannot restrict Motion and Degree of freedom of Wearer while non actuated condition and in that case user can pick up lightweight objects without powering up the suit.

-A pneumatic system used in exoskeleton consists of on-board lightweight air tank.
+A pneumatic system used in exoskeleton consists of an onboard lightweight air tank.
 3/2 normally closed direction control valves 12-volt dc are used to supply air in PAM.
 Pressure relief valves are used to control operating pneumatic Air pressure below 6 Bar by considering the safety of the system.
 Onboard Filter Regulator and Lubricator unit are used to condition the air going into the PAM.

-We are using Arduino Open Source Platform to operate the Exoskeleton in Autonomous mode.
-A controller on the system is taking feedback from the force sensor to control the joints at hip, knee and ankle and flex sensor (resistive type) are used to take feedback from the hand motion real time to actuate the Pneumatic Artificial Muscle when user trying to lift the weight.
+We are using the Arduino Open Source Platform to operate the Exoskeleton in Autonomous mode.
+A controller on the system is taking feedback from the force sensor to control the joints at hip, knee and ankle and flex sensor (resistive type) are used to take feedback from the hand motion real-time to actuate the Pneumatic Artificial Muscle when user trying to lift the weight.
 Battery system used in Lithium polymer battery pack 24-volt 6 s 8000mah.
 A battery will power up all the electronics on the system that are Direction Control Valves, Microcontroller, Relay Board and Servo motors.

 e) Straps and Belts:

 Strap and belts are used to attach the exoskeleton to the user quickly.
 Straps and belts give an advantage that they can be used to strap the same exoskeleton to different sizes of a wearer.
-They save a lot of fatigue of customizing the sizes of exoskeleton according to a size of the wearer.
+They save a lot of fatigue of customizing the sizes of exoskeleton according to the size of the wearer.
 Straps used are Velcro type and harness types for easy wearing and removing of exoskeleton that will save a lot of time.

 1) Presented a paper titled “Lower Body Passive Exoskeleton Using Control Enabled Two Way Ratchet” in the 9th International Conference on Computing, Communication and Networking Technologies (ICCCNT) 2018 held at IISC Bangalore.